 Study Population and Setting

 Fourteen of the 36 sites where the ‘Sisters’ services are provided are included in the SAPPH-IRe trial.
 These sites were purposively selected to reflect different sex work location types (e.g. town, growth point, colliery/army base), were locations of adequate size (85-300 FSW attending clinics annually) and were geographically disparate to minimise contamination during the trial.
+Women were eligible if they were aged 18 or over, had exchanged in sex for money or gifts in the preceding 30 days, and had lived at the site for at least the previous six months.

 Data Collection

 We conducted respondent driven sampling (RDS)[16] surveys of FSW using identical procedures in each of the 14 sites.
 We used RDS because it was unfeasible to assemble a sampling frame of the intended target population; it has been recommended for research amongst hard-to-reach populations[17]; we successfully conducted similar RDS surveys of FSW in 3 locations in 2011[14], and sex work in these settings is not conducted primarily within brothels or set venues making time-location sampling methods less appropriate.
-Women were eligible if they were aged 18 or over; had exchanged in sex for money or gifts in the preceding 30 days, and had lived at the site for at least the previous six months.
 In each site we first conducted 2-3 days of geographic and social mapping, including informal discussions with trained peer educators, healthcare staff, and community informants.
 This formative work informed specific criteria for purposely selected “seed” women to ensure that all sub-populations within the site’s sex worker population were represented and helped determine how many of these seeds should be selected[18].

 In line with RDS methodology, seed participants in each site were interviewed and given two recruitment coupons to pass on to their sex worker peers.
 Women were uniformly advised to recruit other sex workers whose name they knew and who knew their name, who had not already enrolled in the study and who met the study eligibility criteria.
 Interviewers used screening questions to confirm as far as possible that women given coupons met these criteria when they presented for interview.
 Six seeds were recruited in the smaller sites, while in four larger sites eight seeds were recruited.
 When women receiving the coupons attended for the interview (“recruits”) they were also given two coupons to give out to women they knew who worked as FSW in that location.
 Coupons were coded such that recruiter/recruitee relationships could be tracked and unique IDs recorded.
 In all 14 sites a maximum of five iterations, or ‘waves’, of this process were performed (6 waves, including the initial seeds).
 We aimed to recruit 200 FSW per site to give adequate power to detect the intervention effect at follow-up[19].
 In line with other RDS surveys, women were reimbursed for participating in the survey ($5) and for recruiting eligible participants ($2 for each recruited).
 All participants gave informed consent to participate after receiving information about the study from trained interviewers and being given the opportunity to ask questions.